-British yachtswoman Dee Caffari is the first woman to have sailed single-handed and non-stop around the world in both directions and the only woman to have sailed non-stop around the world three times.
+Dee Caffari has sailed around the world five times.
+She is the first woman to have sailed single-handed and non-stop around the world in both directions and the only woman to have sailed non-stop around the world a total of three times.

 In 2006 Dee became the first woman to sail solo, non-stop, around the world against the prevailing winds and currents and was awarded an MBE in recognition of her achievement.

 Dee is involved with a number of competitive sailing campaigns and continues to showcase her talents in other arenas such as the media, where Dee is a presenter and producer for the online Global Women’s Sports Network, WiSP Sports and also takes on some commentary roles.
 Dee is an inspiring motivational speaker and spends time supporting her chosen charities.